devloos/devloos/README.md

 <br />
 <div>
   <p>
 I am a curious software engineer with a passion for Computer Science.
-I am enrolled in college and have been excelling, maintaining an impressive 3.85 GPA while pursuing Computer Science.
-My goal is to get accepted into the University of California in the fall of 2024, which would be a significant achievement for me since I would be the first in my family to attend a university.
+I am enrolled in Long Beach State University and have been excelling, maintaining an impressive 3.85 GPA while pursuing a Bachelor's in Computer Science.
 A goal of mine is to create something that leaves a meaningful impact, regardless of its scale.
   </p>
 </div>
 <hr />